google/rowhammer-test/docs/references.md

     after only 98K accesses to a row, which is about 7.54% of the specification-permitted accesses of 1,300K."

+  * Reports percentages of failing rows and cells for DRAM they tested (in Table 1).
+    * The percentage of failing cells varies from 0.0059% to 0.17%.
+    * The percentage of rows containing failures varies from 29.5% to 99.9%.

   * Mentions a cause being "the parasitic coupling effect".

   * Uses the term "active-precharge hammering on a row" (APHR) for